Problems at work

 Read about what to do when an injury occurs at the ReturnToWorkSA website.

-Assistance for disabled employees
+Assistance employees with disability

-If you're an employee with a disability looking for support to maintain employment, and advice on workplace modifications and equipment:
+If you're an employee with disability looking for support to maintain employment, and advice on workplace modifications and equipment:

 Assistance from unions